andrei1058/docs/docs/BedWars1058/faq.md

 When a message is displayed like ``this version of the Java Runtime only recognizes class file versions up to 52.0`` this means you are running an outdated version of Java.
 Update to a more recent version of java as described here: [Recommended Java Versions](compatibility#recommended-java-versions).
 Note: If you are running a 1.8 server you might have to disable use-native-transport in server.properties in order for the server to start.

+### I am stuck at spawn when joining the lobby.
+Since 1.17 minecraft has changed the void height and because of the void-tp feature in BedWars lobbies and arenas it will check if your Y-level is smaller than 0.
+To change this search for `lobby-settings` and change `void-height` to the appropriate level for your server version.
+You can also completely disable the void-tp feature.

 ### Discord
 Couldn't find an answer?
 Join my <a href= "https://discord.gg/XdJfN2X"><img src="https://discordapp.com/api/guilds/201345265821679617/widget.png"/></a>